Lab Created Diamonds: Do They Really Save Money?

 If those numbers scare you, you may want to consider more affordable options.

-We compared prices of synthetic and mined diamonds with the same characteristics.
-Here's what we found:
+We compared prices of lab and natural diamonds of the same size and quality.* Here's what we found:

 Should You Propose with a Lab-Grown Diamond Ring?